BLOG

 The correct framework is pipeline contribution analysis, which maps to the Balanced Scorecard methodology applied to marketing operations.
 This requires three structural components: stage-gate definitions, closed-loop attribution, and revenue impact measurement.
 Stage-gate definitions mean sales and marketing agree on what qualifies a lead to move from MQL to SQL to opportunity.
 Closed-loop attribution means tracking which marketing activities influenced closed deals.
 Revenue impact measurement means calculating the cost-per-closed-deal by channel.

-In my work with mid-market B2B companies, the pattern is consistent: marketing operates in a silo, sales operates in a silo, and the handoff between them is a black box.
-Marketing sends over “leads” that sales ignores because they are unqualified.
+In the work with mid-market B2B companies, the pattern is consistent: marketing operates in a silo, sales operates in a silo, and the handoff between them is a black box.
+Marketing sends over “leads”.
+That sales ignores because they are unqualified.
 The root cause is not personality conflict.
 It is the absence of a shared operating system.
-A fractional COO often partners with the fractional CMO to implement this shared system.
+Afractional COOoften partners with the fractional CMO to implement this shared system.
 The first deliverable is not a campaign.
 It is a pipeline review cadence: a weekly meeting where marketing and sales jointly examine conversion rates at each stage, identify bottlenecks, and agree on interventions.

-The methodology for auditing current marketing operations follows a four-step diagnostic: map the current funnel from first touch to closed-won, calculate conversion rates at each stage, identify where the largest drop-offs occur, and diagnose whether the drop-off is a lead quality problem, a follow-up problem, or a messaging problem.
-Most companies skip step three and jump straight to “we need more leads,” which is almost never the constraint.
+The methodology for auditing current marketing operations follows a four-step diagnostic: map the current funnel from first touch to closed-won.
+Calculate conversion rates at each stage, identify where the largest drop-offs occur.
+And diagnose whether the drop-off is a lead quality problem, a follow-up problem, or a messaging problem.
+Most companies skip step three and jump straight to “companies need more leads,”.
+Which is almost never the constraint.
 The constraint is usually that 80% of MQLs never receive contact from sales, or that sales contacts them, but the leads were never properly qualified in the first place.

 Professional Services, SaaS, and Hybrid Models Require Different Operating Systems